 Keep track of varieties.
 You can quickly change from generic labels such as “lettuce” to specific variety names such as ‘Red Sails.’
 Then you can make notes in the Garden Planner about what happened with different varieties over the course of the season.
 The notes will be stored so that you can refer to them during the next planting season.
 If you grow any unusual plants then these can be added as varieties of the generic plant symbols such as “fruit bush,” “herb,” etc.

-Now it's time to see the Vegetable Garden Planner in action.
+Now it’s time to see the Vegetable Garden Planner in action.
 You can view instructional videos or sign up for the free trial — no credit card or personal information beyond a valid email address is required.
-Your first 7 days is free, then the Planner costs only $29 per year if you choose to continue (or $45 for two full years).
-We think you're going to love how this interactive software can streamline and improve the garden planning process.
+Your first 7 days is free, then the Planner costs only $40 per year if you choose to continue.
+Or, choose our annual automatically recurring subscription for $29 per year.
+We think you’re going to love how this interactive software can streamline and improve the garden planning process.